Stop using tobacco by joining a FREE Tobacco Cessation Class!

 For more information please visit HERE.

 What is tobacco addiction?

-Nicotine addiction is a disease that affects a tobacco user physically, mentally, emotionally, and spiritually.
-The two characteristics of an addiction are compulsive use of a substance and continued use despite adverse consequences.
-Many tobacco users report their inability to stop use regardless of adverse consequences, including the risk of fatality due to a tobacco related disease or illness.
+Nicotine addiction is a disease that affects a person who uses tobacco physically, mentally, emotionally, and spiritually.
+The two characteristics of an addiction are the compulsive use of a substance and continued use despite adverse consequences.
+Many tobacco users report their inability to stop use regardless of adverse consequences, including the risk of fatality due to a tobacco-related disease or illness.